NSW Health Cancels Lunar Festival Over Superspreader Fears

 The Lunar Electric event was expected to bring in thousands of partygoers, however the cancellation has come due to the risk of potential outbreak across the coast.

-It’s a massive blow for event organisers, who were gearing up for a sell-out crowd of 12,000 at Camp Shortland on Saturday December 18.
+It’s a massive blow for event organisers, who were gearing up for a crowd of almost 12,000 at Camp Shortland on Saturday December 18.

 Over 30 acts were scheduled, including national stars Timmy Trumpet, Will Sparks, Hooligan Hefs, HP Boys, Kerser, Tigerlilly and more.